 Historic Osceola County Courthouse

 Adding modern conveniences to a historic courthouse presents many issues and challenges.
 The 18,000 SF historic courthouse was designed in the Romanesque Revival style and was one of only four courthouses like it still in use in Florida.
-When Heery was commissioned to renovate Osceola County’s historic courthouse, which was originally completed in 1890, the firm set to work researching historical documents, so that they could find and specify period appropriate fixtures for the three-story red brick building.
-Lacking information on the historic structure, especially regarding its structural framing, designers went to the source—the building itself—to incorporate a new elevator inside the building.
-The architectural finishes in the area first were removed to expose the structure, and architects then verified the field conditions before developing the design.
-The architectural research also uncovered information about the round arches on the portico and above the doors and the segmental arches above the windows.
+Lacking information on the historic structure, especially regarding its structural framing, the team went to the source—the building itself—to incorporate a new elevator inside the building.
+The research also uncovered information about the round arches on the portico and above the doors and the segmental arches above the windows.
 The designers paid attention to even the smallest details to make the restoration as historically accurate as possible, while still making it work for the modern world.
 The courtroom, housed on the third level, was renovated to serve the county’s Grand Jury.
 Various county departments, such as human resources, veteran’s affairs and social services are now housed in the lower levels of the facility.

 The 97,000 SF addition and 67,000 SF renovation to the county’s administration building was also critical to successful creation of this judicial campus on the green.
 Like the new courthouse, the administration building reflects the landmark’s Romanesque and Gothic/Victorian architecture and takes advantage of complementary building materials such as brick, limestone trim and metal roofs.
 The administration building houses departments including public services, public works, community development, finance and budget, in addition to the county commissioners, county manager and county attorney.